Timothy Woods

 You may also try various cooking techniques like smoking barbecue or testing air fryer bacon recipes to bring out the flavor.

-It's not only the foods that have limits while on a high-protein diet but with drinks too.
+It's not only the foods that have limits while on a high-protein diet but drinks, too.

 When it comes to what you drink, the choices are slim when on this all-meat elimination diet.